Linaro/lava/doc/v2/devicetypes.rst

 .. note:: When modifying device type objects in the :ref:`django_admin_interface`, take care with multiple selection boxes.
-   Fields like architecture name or :term:`alias` can show in the list as being available for selection in a device type object but only the **selected** line or lines will actually be saved as references within the device type object.
+   Fields like architecture name can show in the list as being available for selection in a device type object but only the **selected** line or lines will actually be saved as references within the device type object.
 The references will show up on the device type detail page in the *Information* tab.